Tracking LLM Brand Citations: A Complete Guide for 2026

 More people now research products through AI tools before they ever open a browser tab.
 AI answer engines summarize options, compare vendors, and recommend solutions long before a visitor reaches your website.
 Yet most marketing teams have no reliable way to see how AI platforms represent their brand.

 Visibility also shifts fast.
 AirOps research found only 30% of brands stayed visible from one answer to the next, and just 20% held presence across five consecutive runs.
-That volatility makes one-off checks misleading.
-A simple tracking cadence gives you a clearer signal and a baseline you can improve.

 This guide explains how LLMs decide which brands to cite, how to measure AI visibility credibly, and how to compare your presence against competitors in a practical, repeatable way.